hashicorp/terraform-guides/infrastructure-as-code/terraform-0.12-examples/for-expressions/README.md

 ]
 ```

-When creating the EC2 instances, we only assign a public IP to one of them by using the conditional operator like this: `associate_public_ip_address = ( count.index == 1 ? true : false)`
+When creating the EC2 instances, we only assign a public IP to one of them by using the [conditional expression](https://www.terraform.io/docs/configuration/expressions.html#conditional-expressions) like this: `associate_public_ip_address = ( count.index == 1 ? true : false)`

-We then use the conditional operator with lists inside the **for** expression in an output to show all the private and public IPs of the 3 instances.
+We then use the conditional expression with lists inside the **for** expression in an output to show all the private and public IPs of the 3 instances.
 We do this in two ways, using the list() interpolation and using brackets.

 This is the version with the list() interpolation:
 ```